 Mailing Notice to Tenants

-When a tenant has legally received a notice can be a little confusing.
+A tenant has legally received a notice can be a little confusing.
 Proper calculation of time is explained in A.R.S. § 33-1313(B).

 If notice is mailed by certified mail, the tenant is deemed to have received such notice on the date the notice is actually received by him or five days after the date the notice is mailed, whichever occurs first.